MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://i.imgur.com/ImwtDwl.png" width="25%" />

 This book is the first in a series on fictional Search and Rescue dogs.
 For those who are love dogs or are interested in how dogs help in search and rescue missions, these are enjoyable reading.
-(820L)
+(820L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Ember-Rescue-Dogs-1-Jane-B-Mason-Sarah-Hines-Stephens/9781338362022" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1054550651" rel="nofollow">Buy on Orell Füssli</a>